Technologicat/mcpyrate/README.md

 ### Expand macros

 Use the named parameter `expander` to access the macro expander.
-You can optionally call `expander.visit(tree)` with an AST `tree` to expand the macros in that AST.
+You can call `expander.visit(tree)` with an AST `tree` to expand the macros in that AST.
 This is useful for making inner macro invocations expand first.

-Right after the expansion of a macro, the macro expander automatically expands again in the result, repeating this until no macros are left in the AST.

 To expand only one layer of inner macro invocations, call `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
 You can then convert the result into a printable form using `mcpy.unparse` or `mcpy.ast_aware_repr`.

+If you need to temporarily run with different macro bindings, see `expander.bindings`, `expander.filename` and use `mcpy.core.expand_macros` to instantiate a new expander with the desired bindings.
+Then use its `visit` method.

 ### Macro expansion error reporting

 An exception raised during macro expansion is reported immediately, and the program exits.

 The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).

 The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro.

 ### Examples

-`mcpy` focuses on the mechanisms to expand macros, not in authoring tools or macro libraries.
-Anyway, a `demo` folder is provided to see `mcpy` in action.
-Simply navigate to it and run a Python console, then import `run`:
+`mcpy` is a macro expander, not a library containing macros.
+But a `demo` folder is provided, to see `mcpy` in action.
+Navigate to it and run a Python console, then import `run`:

 ```python
 import run